-(9) Specified disease coverage; (10) Specified accident coverage; and
+(4) Specified disease coverage;

+(5) Specified accident coverage; and
-(11) Limited benefit health coverage.

-Drafting Note: “Specified disease coverage” or “specified accident coverage” refers to coverage that contains exclusions, limitations, reductions, or conditions of such a restrictive nature that the payments of benefits under the policy or contract are limited in frequency or in amounts.
-An example of a specified disease or specified accident coverage would be a cancer only hospital indemnity policy or an automobile accident only policy.
-Act
+Drafting Note: “Specified disease coverage” or “specified accident coverage” refers to coverage that contains exclusions, limitations, reductions, or conditions that limit the payments of benefits under the policy or contract to a specified frequency and/or amounts.
+Examples of a specified disease or specified accident coverage would be a cancer only policy or an automobile accident only policy.

+(6) Limited benefit health coverage.

+C. The regulation shall set minimum standards for benefits for short-term coverage referred to hereafter as “short-term, limited duration health insurance coverage.”

-B. This section does not preclude the issuance of a policy or contract that combines two (2) or more of the categories of coverage enumerated in Paragraphs (1) through (11) of Subsection A.
+D. This section does not preclude the issuance of a policy or contract that combines two (2) or more of the categories of coverage enumerated in Subsection B or C.

-Drafting Note: This subsection does not restrict reasonable combinations of the coverages in Paragraphs (1) through (11).
-For example, accident only coverage may be issued in conjunction with other categories.
+Drafting Note: This subsection does not restrict reasonable combinations of the coverages in Subsection B and C. For example, accident only coverage may be issued in conjunction with other categories.
 However, the section does not permit the combination of specified disease or specified accident coverages with other categories of coverage unless specifically permitted by a regulation adopted pursuant to this Act.
-In addition, it should be noted that the combination of coverages might raise Health Insurance Portability and Accountability Act of 1996 (HIPAA) creditable coverage issues; that is, certain combinations of coverages might not qualify as “excepted benefits” under HIPAA, thus making those combination policies subject to HIPAA requirements, such as guaranteed renewability,.
+In addition, it should be noted that the combination of coverages might not qualify as “excepted benefits” under HIPAA, as amended by the ACA, thus making those combination policies subject to HIPAA requirements as amended by the ACA, and ACA requirements, such as guaranteed availability, guaranteed renewability, and premium rating restrictions.
+States may want to consider developing regulations on combination products and the potential for such products to confuse consumers that the combination coverage is equivalent to comprehensive, major medical coverage.

-C. A policy or contract shall not be delivered or issued for delivery in this state that does not meet the prescribed minimum standards for the categories of coverage listed in Paragraphs (1) through (11) of Subsection A or does not meet the requirements set forth in [insert reference to state law authorizing the commissioner to disapprove policy forms if the benefits provided in the policy forms are unreasonable in relation to the premium charged].
+E. A policy or contract shall not be delivered or issued for delivery in this state that does not meet the prescribed minimum standards for the categories of coverage listed in Subsection B or C or does not meet the requirements set forth in [insert reference to state law authorizing the commissioner to disapprove policy forms if the benefits provided in the policy forms are unreasonable in relation to the premium charged].

-D. The commissioner shall prescribe the method of identification of policies, certificates and contracts based upon coverages provided.
+F. The commissioner shall prescribe the method of identification of policies, certificates and contracts based upon coverages provided.

 Section 6.
 Disclosure Requirements

-A. An insurer shall deliver an outline of coverage to an applicant or enrollee in the sale of individual accident and sickness insurance, group supplemental health insurance, dental plans and vision plans delivered or issued for delivery in this state.
+A. An insurer shall deliver an outline of coverage to an applicant or enrollee in the sale of supplementary and short-term health insurance subject to this Act and limited scope dental coverage and limited scope vision coverage delivered or issued for delivery in this state.

-B. If the sale of a policy described in Subsection A occurs through an agent, the outline of coverage shall be delivered to the applicant at the time of application or to the certificateholder at the time of enrollment.
+B. If the sale of a policy described in Subsection A occurs through an insurance producer, the outline of coverage shall be delivered to the applicant at the time of application or to the certificateholder at the time of enrollment.

 If the sale of a policy described in Subsection A occurs through direct response advertising, the outline of coverage shall be delivered no later than in conjunction with the issuance of the policy or delivery of the certificate.